Place

 The process requires extensive coordination.
 Omgivning leads the effort by identifying houses, working with property owners, and pairing structures with families interested in relocating them.
 A network of partners helps carry out the work, including house movers Dinuba House Movers and American Heavy Moving & Rigging, structural engineers at Nous Engineering, and builders such as Pacifica Urban Builders.
 Preservation advocates, including the Los Angeles Conservancy and the Santa Monica Conservancy, have also supported the project through outreach and education.

 Each relocation is carefully planned.
 Houses are evaluated and documented before the move.
-In some cases they are separated into large sections so they can travel safely through city streets.
-Once they arrive at their new locations, new foundations are constructed and the homes are rehabilitated to meet current building codes while maintaining their historic character.
+In some cases, they are separated into large sections so they can travel safely through city streets.
+Once they arrive at their new locations, new foundations are constructed, and the homes are rehabilitated to meet current building codes while maintaining their historic character.

 Several early relocations demonstrate the promise of this approach.
 The 1911 Chambers Residence was moved from Hollywood to Altadena for Evan and Caitlin Chambers.
-The 1910 Alice Blackburn Residence, which had previously been relocated in the mid twentieth century, has now been moved again to Altadena for Jacques Laramee and Gwen Sukeena.
+The 1910 Alice Blackburn Residence, which had been relocated in the mid-twentieth century, has now been moved again to Altadena for Jacques Laramee and Gwen Sukeena.
 Another home, the 1926 Tudor-style Martinez Residence, is currently being relocated for David and Lauren Martinez.

-The project has also been shared with the public through outreach efforts, including a recent People + Places webinar hosted by the Los Angeles Conservancy.
+The project has also been shared with the public, including a virtual event, “People + Places: On the Move: Historic House Relocation Project,” hosted by the Conservancy.

-Project Director: Morgan Sykes Jaybush
+Creative Director: Morgan Sykes Jaybush

-Project Lead: Shannon Marks
+Project Lead: Omgivning

-Owner (Chambers Residence) :Evan and Caitlin Chambers
+Owner (Chambers Residence): Evan and Caitlin Chambers

 Owner (Alice Blackburn Residence): Gwen Sukeena, Jacques Laramie